ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxls.md

 # OpenShift NSX logical switches configuration
 {: #openshift-runbook-runbook-nsxls-intro}

-Review the NSX logical switches that are used to support the OpenShift 4.7 environment.
+Review the NSX logical switches that are used to support the {{site.data.keyword.redhat_openshift_full}} 4.7 environment.
 To use this information, you must understand how to create these components and add the configuration.

 Review [Add a logical switch](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.admin.doc/GUID-295720D5-DD75-4523-9095-1D694D99717A.html){: external}.
 PowerNSX commands are provided if you would want to use this method.